Nuggets aim to cap winning trip vs. Wizards

 “Just some of the detail stuff,” Washington coach Wes Unseld Jr. said of the difference down the stretch.
 “If there’s a 50-50 here.
 If there’s coverage confusion that leads to a 3.
 Our margin of error tonight was really thin. … Those little plays, they become magnified.”

 Before Tuesday’s game, Unseld said Kuzma’s sprain was “pretty significant.”
-Kuzma’s potentially continued absence compounds a trying stretch for the Wizards.
+Kuzma has been ruled out for Wednesday’s game as well.

 The defeat against the Magic marked Washington’s third straight and sixth in the past seven games.
 It was the fifth time over that stretch in which the Wizards surrendered more than their season defensive scoring average of 113.6 points per game.